-It will only be possible to apply to the program using the appropriate forms, available from our website (www.daff.gov.au/fidf) or from program staff.
-The first round of grant applications will open on Monday 12 January 2009 and close on Friday 6 February 2009.
-The second round will open in 2010.
+It will only be possible to apply to the program using the appropriate application form, available from our website (www.daff.gov.au/fidf) or from program staff.
+The first round of grant applications was advertised in January 2009 and the second round opened on Saturday 8 August 2009.